IRCAD/sight/modules/viz/scene2d/README.md

 - **SScaleValues**
   Displays values and units on the axis
 - **SSquare**
-  Draw a square on the scene2D
+  Draws a square on the scene2D
 - **STransferFunction**
   Applies a transfer function on the image displayed
 - **SViewportInteractor**